vtexdocs/dev-portal-content/docs/release-notes/deprecation-of-apps-graphql@2.x.md

 hidden: false
 createdAt: 2023-03-02T16:18:00.000Z
 type: "deprecated"
 excerpt: "Aiming to improve security practices in our ecosystem, we revised the access authorization policies on our platform and have decided to deprecate version `2.x` of `apps-graphql`.
-Apps using this dependency must update to version `3.x` until March 10th, 2023."
+Apps using this dependency must update to version `3.x` by March 10th, 2023."
 ---

 `apps-graphql` is a GraphQL API module for VTEX IO Apps.
 It is frequently included as a dependency for apps that have their settings managed via Admin and on front-end applications.

 Aiming to improve security practices in our ecosystem, we revised the access authorization policies on our platform and have decided to deprecate version `2.x` of `apps-graphql`.
-Apps using this dependency must update to version `3.x` until March 10th, 2023.
+Apps using this dependency must update to version `3.x` by March 10th, 2023.

 ## What has changed?